 We are specialised lawyers in the field of migration and refugee law as well as in labour law.
 We have both been awarded the title "Fachanwältin für Migrationsrecht".

 Our clients can expect high-quality and up-to-date advice as well as a friendly atmosphere and moderate fees.
 We are not affiliated with any political and/or religious group.
-Besides working as lawyers, we contribute to public discourse by providing training and giving lectures.
+Besides working as lawyers, we contribute to public discourse on immigration issues by providing training and giving lectures.
 Please find out more here.

 We are a full service immigration and nationality law practice specialised in all kinds of migration law including visa matters and permanent residence, business immigration, asylum / refugee law and deportation proceedings.
 Simone Rapp also gives advice to and represents employees in labour law issues.
 For more information, please click here.